lambdamusic/openalex-hacks/README.md

 Notebooks and code snippets aimed at learning about / exploring the OpenAlex datasets.

-First exploration at the moment focuses on Topics & Keywords.
-See also [this page](https://lambdamusic.github.io/openalex-hacks) for visualizations and other resources.
+First exploration at the moment focuses on [exploring Topics & Keywords](https://lambdamusic.github.io/openalex-hacks).

 ## Topics and Keywords

+### Background

 The topics classification in [OpenAlex](https://openalex.org/) consists of various thousand categories organised into a 4-level hierarchy.